Mapledurham Watermill: Admission and access

+In 2025, the mill could be visited as part of a pre-booked tour including Mapledurham House and gardens on 11 Wednesday afternoons between April and October.

-The mill is located in the grounds of Mapledurham House, and like the house is open to visitors on weekend and bank holiday afternoons from April to September.
+The mill is located in the grounds of Mapledurham House.
 The water mill is normally working on opening days, and visitors can visit both main floors of the mill, and see (and feel) its operation.

 Admission is charged, and joint tickets are available that allow admission to both house and mill.
 Access is by car down the narrow and steep lane that is Mapledurham village's only road connection, or by a boat service that runs from Thameside Promenade in Reading on all opening days.

 In media

 The mill building is best known, and has gained worldwide recognition, for being featured on the cover of heavy metal band Black Sabbath's self-titled debut album in 1970.

 The watermill is also known for its starring role in the 1976 film of The Eagle Has Landed, where the mill leat is the scene of the dramatic rescue of a local girl by a German paratrooper that results in the unmasking of Steiner and his men.

 The mill was used as a filming location on the Children's Film Foundation's Exploits at West Poley (1985), starring Jonathan Jackson, Charlie Condou, Brenda Fricker and Sean Bean.

 The mill appears in the introductory credits to the BBC television programme, Richard Hammond's Blast Lab, as the supposed hidden location of the underground lab.
-The mill also appears in the Midsomer Murders episode The Fisher King (season 7; episode 3), as the scene for the discovery of a body.
+The mill also appears in the Midsomer Murders episodes "The Fisher King" (season 7; episode 3), as the scene for the discovery of a body, and "A Grain of Truth" (season 23; episode 3).